chardso/Hardware-and-software-development-prototypes-through-technological-innovations/README.md

 - Refugee community in the nearby settlement suggests we prototype simple hand radios for them to access area dailly news.

-- project test continuation and improvements like including the DC unit are in plan and team project members are yet to present their prototypes of their respective foculties are also underway but how to go about requires external funding.
+***prototype test continues and improvements like including the Ac unit are in plan and team  members are yet to present their prototypes of their respective faculties are also underway but how to go about requires external funding.And transfer of the prototype to a real manufacturers standardized circuit board is yet to be done but the challenge is how to do it,and which software but generally we look forward to acquiring knowledge on how to go about printing PCB boards***

 - Agreat population of both refugees who are school dropouts are interested in the project but due to lack of a nearby makerspace ,their interest has been turned down